akashkw/Computerfluenza/README.md

-#VIRUSES OOOKIE SPOOKIE
+VIRUSES OOOKIE SPOOKIE

 funcvirus - Run on Mac or Linux
 -creates and calls a recursive function without base case as a bash script.

-aspervirus - Run on Mac or Linux
--forks itself and puts these forks in the background, with an added image display and beeps.
+aspervirus & selfcalling thingy- Run on Mac or Linux -forks itself and puts these forks in the background, with an added image display and beeps.

 keepRunning.sh & rotate.py - Run on Ubuntu